 Indian philosophy integrates concepts, observation, and reality in an unprecedented manner.
-The external reality in this view is also conceptual and not physical: it is produced by the refinement of meanings which reside in the mind.
+The external reality in this view is also conceptual and not physical: it is produced by the refinement of meanings that reside in the mind.
 These meanings exist both as individual objects and collections.
 The idea signifying the collection constitutes a macroscopic object, while the idea signifying the individual particle is the atomic object.
 The properties of individual objects can be grasped by the senses, but the properties of the collection can only be grasped by the mind.
 In that sense, the individual objects can be studied by observation of the senses, but object collections need the mind.

 The properties of the external world too have to be described in relation to an observer’s senses.
 This includes sensual perception such as smelling, tasting, seeing, touching, and hearing.
 If we describe the external world in relation to other objects, the description would be always incomplete.
-For instance, we can measure the mass, momentum and energy of material objects, which will incompletely specify the taste, smell or color of the object.
+For instance, we can measure the mass, momentum, and energy of material objects, which will incompletely specify the taste, smell, or color of the object.
 This incompleteness is theoretical and experimental.
 That is, we cannot theoretically reduce color and smell to mass and momentum, and therefore our predictions based on mass and momentum will incompletely predict the color and smell.
 The only recourse is to treat the world objective as redness and sweetness, and then connect them to color and taste in the observer’s senses.

 The Inverted Tree of Meanings

 Nature, in Indian philosophy, is described as an inverted semantic tree in which the higher nodes are more abstract while the lower nodes are more contingent.
 We might say that the higher node is the property and the lower node is its value.
-In this case, color is the property and redness is its value, or taste is a property and bitterness is the value.
+In this case, color is the property and redness is its value or taste is a property and bitterness is the value.

 The measuring instruments (the senses) are more abstract in this view.
-From these instruments are created the measurable properties such as color, taste, smell, sound and touch.
+From these instruments are created the measurable properties such as color, taste, smell, sound, and touch.
 Each measuring instrument—e.g., the eye—supports many measurable properties such as form, color, size, distance, and direction.
 These properties are therefore the refinements of the concept of seeing—some information must be added to the idea of seeing to derive the notion of form, color, or size.
 Each of these properties itself can further be refined—and this refinement represents the values obtained in measurement.
-For instance, the property of color can be further refined into the values of red, green, and blue, the idea of form can be refined into square, circle, triangle, etc.
+For instance, the property of color can be further refined into the values of red, green, and blue, the idea of form can be refined into a square, circle, triangle, etc.